 “Without Oxamii, small businesses and medium-sized businesses wouldn’t have access to the same mechanisms these multinationals have.

 “No companies in Australia are currently allowing businesses to buy this kind of renewable energy from small scale farmers.”

 “This also allows them to oversize their solar farms and they can sell any excess electricity directly to other customers.”

-South Australia leads the nation in the uptake of wind energy and rooftop solar with renewable sources accounting for more than 50 per cent of the electricity generated in the state.
+South Australia leads the nation in the uptake of wind energy and rooftop solar.
+Renewable sources account for more than 50 percent of the electricity generated in the state.

-Yew aims to keep the renewable energy local to help the economy and change the way people think about green energy by making it personal.
+Yew aims to keep the renewable energy local to help the economy.
+He also wants to change the way people think about green energy by making it personal.